JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

 ## Monitoring on compute engine
 At the end of each VM rows in the VM instances section, there is a SSH button that would popup a shell inside the VM.
 It may be pretty hard to see on a small screen.
 Once in the VM, you should be able to install New Relic Agent following the debian documentation.

+## Debugging

+If you have issues like PullImageError and stuff like that, you can get more details with this commands

+        kubectl describe pod <pod_name>

+If you still have issues with PullImageError, make sure .docker/config.json file is the same on all your docker nodes.
+If the file mismatch from a server to another, some of these will mismatch with the secret you generated, it will cause some issues.

+While having random issues, I also managed to get some very good hints from these commands

+    kubelet logs
+    kubectl get events
+    tail -f /var/log/messages

 ## Related documentation